Skip to content

 Examine the top of your head and back using a handheld mirror

-Check places that get minimum exposure — bottoms of your feet, toenails, lower legs, groin, buttocks, inside of your mouth, around and underneath your fingernails
+Check places that get minimum exposure — bottoms of your feet, toenails, lower legs, groin, buttocks, inside of your mouth, around and underneath your fingernails and mucosal surfaces (gums, palate, genitals)

 If you find something, consult a dermatologist